ChrisXYZ/MartianRobots/README.md

 To run the application, you need the following:

 - Java Development Kit (JDK) 8 or above
+- Maven

 ## Usage
+1. Mark the Pom.xml file as a maven project

-1. Navigate to the entrypoint of the application (Main.java).
+2. Navigate to the entrypoint of the application (Main.java).
-2. Execute the main method.
+3. Execute the main method.
-3. Sample input below : (First line Grid Size, every following pair is the robots initial configuration (coordinates and orientation) and a list of instructions)
+4. Sample input below : (First line Grid Size, every following pair is the robots initial configuration (coordinates and orientation) and a list of instructions)

 ## Sample Input